What is disability hate crime?

 How will the police and CPS treat disability hate crime?

 The police and other criminal justice agencies consider all hate crime to be very serious, including disability hate crime.
-When a case is prosecuted, the courts can impose a stronger sentence under powers from the Criminal Justice Act 2003.
+When a case is prosecuted, the courts can impose a stronger sentence under powers from Section 66 of the Sentencing Act 2020.
 This reflects the priority placed on these crimes.
 The Police have performance targets and measures in place to ensure the service they offer is of the highest standard.

 The Crown Prosecution Service (CPS) is the organisation that takes cases through the court system.
 They have produced guidance on Racist and Religious Hate Crime that is available on the 'Prosecuting hate crimes' page of this website.